 Today we’re diving into a shared story RPG in our ultimate Legacy of Dragonholt review!

 Every great story begins somewhere.
 But before you rush into glory, you must first learn to walk the path of adventure.
 Your adventure begins with a simple letter from an old friend, but something is amiss…

 Gather your band of heroes and journey to the edge of the Terrinoth in Legacy of Dragonholt!

 The first game to use the Oracle system, Legacy of Dragonholt captures the spirit of a roleplaying game without needing a game master.
 This narrative game for one to six players allows players to build their own unique hero and embark on six noble quests.
 Battle goblins, foil the plot of an evil lord, and add a new story to your tale!

 Legacy of Dragonholt is a shared-story board game in which players will create characters and embark on a quest.
 It’s built upon the Oracle System by Fantasy Flight Games and is currently the only game using it.
-So if you enjoy it, keep an eye on FF for similar games coming in the future.
+So if you enjoy it, read on in our Legacy of Dragonholt review and keep an eye on FF for similar games coming in the future.

 What is the Oracle System?